jeffmcwhirter/rdx/README.md

 ## Configuring text message settings

 To send text message notifications we use RAMADDA's phone plugin which is included in  the set of core plugins.
-If you have not installed the core plugins then build the phone plugin from the RAMADDA repository and copy it into the server's ramadda/plugins directory.
+If you have not installed the core plugins then build the phone plugin from the RAMADDA repository and copy it into the server's &lt;ramadda home dir&gt;/plugins directory.

 The phone plugin uses <a href="https://www.twilio.com/">Twilio</a> as the message gateway.
 You will need to create an account with Twilio and configure your RAMADDA server.
-The 2 main properties to set in your repository.properties are:
+The 2 main properties to set in your rdx.properties are:
 <pre>
 #Twilio app id
 twilio.appid=